Pre-emergent and Post-emergent Lawn Herbicides

 The most common post-emergent weed control practice in landscape beds (and edging) is applying a non-selective herbicide as a direct spray to prevent contact with desirable plants.
 As Lawn Care Operators (LCOs) evaluate herbicides for edging and control of weeds, Reward® herbicide offers fast burn down of grass and dicot weeds without concern of staining concrete, volatility and movement from the application site.

 Reward is a contact, non-selective herbicide that disrupts photosynthesis, causing degradation of cell walls.
 Desiccation of green plants tissue can be seen within hours of application, burning all the foliage it contacts.
 Reward can be applied as a broadcast spray or in a backpack sprayer for spot treatment applications at 0.75 oz. per gal.
 All applications will need a non-ionic surfactant to enhance plant surface coverage.
-Other lawn uses include weed control in joints and edges of hard surfaces around the landscape, winter weed control in dormant turf and burn down of existing bermudagrass turf prior to overseeding with ryegrass for winter color.
+Other lawn uses include:

-If perennial grass weeds are a component of the weed mix that you want to control, Fusilade II and Reward can be tank-mixed together at 0.75 oz. per gal. of each herbicide plus a non-ionic surfactant.
+If perennial grass weeds are a component of the weed population that you want to control in landscape beds and other non-turf areas, Fusilade II and Reward can be tank-mixed together at 0.75 oz per gal. of each herbicide plus a non-ionic surfactant.
 This mixture will enhance control of perennial grass weeds such as bermudagrass, bentgrass, quackgrass, etc.

 Selecting a herbicide

 Always consult the product label for complete use and application information

 |Reward||Pros: quick burndown of all vegetation (visual effects within 24- 36 hours); short reseeding interval; aquatic weed control|

 Note: regrowth of perennial plants; limited tank mix partners